Factitious disorder: Etiology

-What causes factitious disorder is not well understood, however there is a handful of possible motives that drive this pattern of behavior.
+What causes factitious disorder is not well understood; however, there are a handful of possible motives that drive this pattern of behavior.

 Individuals may experience a heightened thrill from medical procedures, a desire for attention and care, or feelings of control or accomplishment when deceiving medical professionals.
 They may partake in this behavior in order to seek and maintain relationships or use the sick-patient role as a coping strategy in response to stressful life events.

 If an individual did not form a healthy attachment to a caregiver as a child, there is a possibility that the person may develop factitious disorder in order to fulfill the need of receiving care.
 Attention from medical professionals may act as a replacement in satisfying important needs that the person never received as a child.
 Individuals may also use invasive or painful tests or procedures as a way to punish oneself for past mistakes or to cope with guilt associated with abuse.
 This is considered masochistic behavior.

 Individuals diagnosed with this disorder are more likely to have a history of emotional or physical abuse, neglect, and/or turbulent childhoods.
 This upbringing can cause an unstable sense of identity and low self-esteem.
 Abuse may prompt a feeling of lack of control, and the person may use faked symptoms and a fabricated medical history to gain back a sense of autonomy.

 Those with factitious disorder are also more likely to have experienced a severe illness in childhood, with the early exposure to healthcare being a major contributor to the onset of the disorder.

 There is a significant correlation found between factitious disorders and personality disorders, specifically borderline personality disorder.
 Depressive disorders are also often diagnosed concurrently with factitious disorder.
 The causality cannot be known about whether one disorder causes the other, but it can be deduced that these diagnoses share similar etiologies and some overlapping symptoms.

 Each particular case of factitious disorder presents itself differently and is derived from various etiologies.
 However, there is an overarching belief that patients experience the uncontrollable urge to maintain the sick-patient role, acting as a type of behavioral addiction.
 This contributes to the prolonged behaviors associated with the disorder.